giellalt/lang-sme/docs/sme.jspwiki.md

-!!Syntactic tags
+## Syntactic tags

 * @+FAUXV : finite auxiliary verb
-** ferte: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
+    - ferte: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
 * @+FMAINV : finite main verb
-** oaidná: Son oaidná ollislaš gova. - She sees the whole picture
+    - oaidná: Son oaidná ollislaš gova. - She sees the whole picture
 * @-FAUXV : infinite auxiliary verb
-** sáhte: In sáhte gáhku borrat. - I cannot eat cake.
+    - sáhte: In sáhte gáhku borrat. - I cannot eat cake.
 * @-FMAINV : infinite main verb
-** oaidnit: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
+    - oaidnit: Son ferte oaidnit ollislaš gova. - She must see the whole picture.
 * @-FSUBJ> : Subject of infinite verb outside the verbal.
-** mu: Diet dáhpáhuvai mu dieđikeahttá. - It happened without me knowing about it.
+    - mu: Diet dáhpáhuvai mu dieđikeahttá. - It happened without me knowing about it.
 * @-F<OBJ : Subject of infinite verb outside the verbal.
-** nuppi: Ulbmil lea oažžut nuppi boagustit. - The goal is to get the other one to laugh.
+    - nuppi: Ulbmil lea oažžut nuppi boagustit. - The goal is to get the other one to laugh.
 * @-FOBJ> : Object of infinite verb outside the verbal.
-** váldovuoittuid: Sii vurde váldovuoittuid fasket. - They waited to grab the main prizes.
+    - váldovuoittuid: Sii vurde váldovuoittuid fasket. - They waited to grab the main prizes.
-* @SPRED<OBJ : Object of an subsject predicative. (some adjectives are transitive) ** guliid: Mánát leat oažžulat guliid.
+* @SPRED<OBJ : Object of an subsject predicative. (some adjectives are transitive)
+    - guliid: Mánát leat oažžulat guliid.
 * @-FADVL : Adverbial complement of infinite verb outside the verbal.
-** várrogasat: Dihkkadeaddji rávve skohtervuddjiid várrogasat mátkkoštit. - The roadman warns snowscooter drivers to drive carefully.
+    - várrogasat: Dihkkadeaddji rávve skohtervuddjiid várrogasat mátkkoštit. - The roadman warns snowscooter drivers to drive carefully.
 * @-F<PRED : Predicative complement of infinite verb outside the verbal.
-** ággan: Jáhkken kulturmáhtu leat oktan ággan.
+    - ággan: Jáhkken kulturmáhtu leat oktan ággan.
 * @>ADVL : Modifier of an adverbial to the right.
-** vaikko: doppe leat vaikko man ollu studeanttat.
+    - vaikko: doppe leat vaikko man ollu studeanttat.
 * @ADVL< : Komplement for adverbial.
-** vahkus: Son málesta guktii vahkus.
+    - vahkus: Son málesta guktii vahkus.
 * @<ADVL : Adverbial after the main verb.
-** dás: Eanet dieđuid gávnnat dás.
+    - dás: Eanet dieđuid gávnnat dás.
 * @ADVL> : Adverbial to the left of the main verb
-** viimmat: Dál de viimmat asttan lohkat reivve.
+    - viimmat: Dál de viimmat asttan lohkat reivve.
 * @ADVL>CS : Adverbial modifying subjunction.
-** 'beare' pointing at 'danin go': Muhto dus ii leat riekti dearpat su beare danin go sáhtát.
+    - 'beare' pointing at 'danin go': Muhto dus ii leat riekti dearpat su beare danin go sáhtát.
 * <hab> : Habitive, specifying an adverbial, e.g. @ADVL> <hab>
-** Máhtes: Máhtes lea beana.
+    - Máhtes: Máhtes lea beana.
 * <ext> : Extencial, specifying an subject, e.g. @<SUBJ <ext>
-** beana: Máhtes lea beana.
+    - beana: Máhtes lea beana.
 * <logo> : logoforic pronouns, e.g. @>N <logo> (for MT)
 * <cs> :
 * @>N : Modifier of a noun to the right.
-** geavatlaš: Ráđđehussii lea geavatlaš politihkka deaŧalaš. - For the government, practical politics is important.
+    - geavatlaš: Ráđđehussii lea geavatlaš politihkka deaŧalaš. - For the government, practical politics is important.
 * @N< : Complement of noun to the left.
-** vihtta: Mun boađán diibmu vihtta.
+    - vihtta: Mun boađán diibmu vihtta.
 * @>A : Modifier of an adjective to the right.
-** juohke: Seminára lágiduvvo juohke nuppi jagi.
+    - juohke: Seminára lágiduvvo juohke nuppi jagi.
 * @P< : Complement of preposition.
-** soađi: Dat dáhpáhuvai maŋŋel soađi.
+    - soađi: Dat dáhpáhuvai maŋŋel soađi.
 * @>P : Complement of postposition.
-** riegádeami: Seta riegádeami maŋŋel Áttán elii vel 800 jagi.
+    - riegádeami: Seta riegádeami maŋŋel Áttán elii vel 800 jagi.
 * @HNOUN : Stray noun in sentence fragment.
-** muittut: Fidnokurssa muittut.
+    - muittut: Fidnokurssa muittut.
 * @INTERJ : Interjection.
-** Hei: Hei, boađe!
+    - Hei: Hei, boađe!
 * @>Num : Attribute of numeral to the right.
-** dušše: Mun ledjen dušše guokte mánu doppe.
+    - dušše: Mun ledjen dušše guokte mánu doppe.
 * @Pron< : Complement of pronoun to the left.
-** Birehiin: Moai Birehiin leimme doppe.
+    - Birehiin: Moai Birehiin leimme doppe.
 * @>Pron : Modifyer of pronoun to the right.
-** vaikko: Olmmoš sáhttá bargat vaikko maid.
+    - vaikko: Olmmoš sáhttá bargat vaikko maid.
 * @Num< : Complement of numeral to the left.
-** girjjiin: Dat lea okta min buoremus girjjiin.
+    - girjjiin: Dat lea okta min buoremus girjjiin.
 * @OBJ : Object, the verb is not in the sentence (ellipse)
 * @<OBJ : Object, the verb is to the left.
-** gávtti: Son goarru gávtti.
+    - gávtti: Son goarru gávtti.
 * @OBJ> : Object, the verb is to the right.
-** filmma: Dán filmma leat Kárášjoga nuorat oaidnán.
+    - filmma: Dán filmma leat Kárášjoga nuorat oaidnán.
 * @OPRED : Object predicative, the verb is not in the sentence (ellipse).
 * @<OPRED : Object predicative, the verb is to the left.
-** buriid: Son ráhkada gáhkuid hui buriid.
+    - buriid: Son ráhkada gáhkuid hui buriid.
 * @OPRED> : Object predicative, the verb is to the right.
-** dohkkemeahttumin: Son oinnii dohkkemeahttumin bargat ášši nu.
+    - dohkkemeahttumin: Son oinnii dohkkemeahttumin bargat ášši nu.
 * @PCLE : Particle.
-** Amma: Amma mii eat leat máksán? - We have not paid, have we?
+    - Amma: Amma mii eat leat máksán? - We have not paid, have we?
 * @COMP-CS< : Complement of subjunction.
-** vejolaš: Dat šaddá nu buorre go vejolaš.
+    - vejolaš: Dat šaddá nu buorre go vejolaš.
 * @SPRED : Subject predicative, the verb is not in the sentence (ellipse).
 * @<SPRED : Subject predicative, the verb is to the left.
-** árgabivttas: Ovdal lei gákti árgabivttas.
+    - árgabivttas: Ovdal lei gákti árgabivttas.
 * @SPRED> : Subject predicative, the verb is to the left.
-** álbmogin: Sápmelaččaid historjá álbmogin lea duháhiid jagiid boaris.
+    - álbmogin: Sápmelaččaid historjá álbmogin lea duháhiid jagiid boaris.
 * @SUBJ : Subject, the finite verb is not in the sentence (ellipse).
 * @<SUBJ : Subject, the finite verb is to the left.
-** gákti: Ovdal lei gákti árgabivttas.
+    - gákti: Ovdal lei gákti árgabivttas.
 * @SUBJ> : Subject, the finite verb is to the right.
-** Son: Son lea mu oabbá. - Sheis my sister.
+    - Son: Son lea mu oabbá. - Sheis my sister.
 * @PPRED : Predicative for predicative.
 * @APP : Apposition
 * @APP-N< : Apposition to noun to the left.
-** oahpaheaddji: Oidnen Ánne, min oahpaheaddji.
+    - oahpaheaddji: Oidnen Ánne, min oahpaheaddji.
 * @APP-Pron< : Apposition to pronoun to the left.
-** boazodoalloáirasat: Ja moai boazodoalloáirasat áigguime vaikko guovttá joatkit barggu.
+    - boazodoalloáirasat: Ja moai boazodoalloáirasat áigguime vaikko guovttá joatkit barggu.
 * @APP>Pron : Apposition to noun to the right.
 * @APP-Num< : Apposition to numeral to the left.
 * @APP-ADVL< : Apposition to adverbial to the left.
-** bearjadaga: Mun vuolggán ihttin, bearjadaga.
+    - bearjadaga: Mun vuolggán ihttin, bearjadaga.
 * @VOC : Vocative
-** Miss Turner : Bures boahtin deike, Miss Turner! - Welcome her, Miss Turner!
+    - Miss Turner : Bures boahtin deike, Miss Turner! - Welcome her, Miss Turner!
 * @CVP : Conjunction or subjunction that conjoins finite verb phrases.
-** go : Leago guhkes áigi dassá go Máreha oidnet? - Is it a long time since you saw Máret?
+    - go : Leago guhkes áigi dassá go Máreha oidnet? - Is it a long time since you saw Máret?
 * @CNP : Local conjunction or subjunction.
-** vai : Leago nieida vai bárdni? - Is it a girl or a boy?
+    - vai : Leago nieida vai bárdni? - Is it a girl or a boy?
 * @CMPND
 * @X : The function is unknown, e.g. because of that the word is unknown